M66B/FairEmail/docs/FAQ-sv-rSE.md

 The error *...
 Autentisering misslyckades ...
 Account not found ...* means that a previously authorized Gmail account was removed from the device.

 The errors *...
-Autentisering misslyckades ...
+Authentication failed ...
 No token on refresh ...* means that the Android account manager failed to refresh the authorization of a Gmail account.

 The error *...
 Authentication failed ...
 Invalid credentials ... network error ...* means that the Android account manager was not able to refresh the authorization of a Gmail account due to problems with the internet connection

 The error *...
 Authentication failed ...
 Invalid credentials ...* could be caused by having revoked the required account/contacts permissions.
 Just start the wizard (but do not select an account) to grant the required permissions again.

 The eror *...
-ServiceDisabled ... /0> kan orsakas av inskrivning i [Advanced Protection Program](https://landing.google.com/advancedprotection/): "*För att läsa din e-post, du kan (måste) använda Gmail - Du kommer inte att kunna använda ditt Google-konto med några (alla) appar & tjänster som kräver åtkomst till känsliga data som din e-post*", se [här](https://support.google.com/accounts/answer/7519408?hl=en&ref_topic=9264881).</p>
+ServiceDisabled ...* might be caused by enrolling in the [Advanced Protection Program](https://landing.google.com/advancedprotection/): "*To read your email, you can (must) use Gmail - You won’t be able to use your Google Account with some (all) apps & services that require access to sensitive data like your emails*", see [here](https://support.google.com/accounts/answer/7519408?hl=en&ref_topic=9264881).

 When in doubt, you can ask for [support](#user-content-support).